-Students are requested to show concern for safety for all educational activities in progress.
+U. GROSS MISCONDUCT 1.
+Sexual and/or lewd Acts 2.
+Indecent Exposure Offenses will be subject to discipline on a case-by-case basis up to and including expulsion.
+Referral to proper authorities.
+Parent/guardian conference.
+V. HALLWAY DISTURBANCE Students are requested to show concern for safety for all educational activities in progress.
 Running, loitering, creating excessive noise, blocking traffic, and littering are unacceptable behaviors in the hallways.

-One (1) dean's detention and possible escort to class

-• Two (2) detentions or lunch detentions for one (1) week

-One (1) Long Thursday/Saturday detention or lunch detention for up to two (2) weeks

-· C.A.R.E.

-W. HAZING/INTIMIDATION

-When any student involved in a school-related activity (on or off campus) is subject to verbal or physical harassment, mental or physical abuse, discomfort, intimidation, embarrassment, ridicule, bullying, or demeaning activity by any individual student or groups of students, it will be deemed hazing.
+1st offense: One (1) dean's detention and possible escort to class 2nd offense: Two (2) detentions or lunch detentions for one (1) week 3rd offense: One (1) Long Thursday/Saturday detention or lunch detention for up to two (2) weeks Subsequent offenses: C.A.R.E.
+W. HAZING/INTIMIDATION When any student involved in a school-related activity (on or off campus) is subject to verbal or physical harassment, mental or physical abuse, discomfort, intimidation, embarrassment, ridicule, bullying, or demeaning activity by any individual student or groups of students, it will be deemed hazing.
 Staff and students are required to report acts of hazing.
 Non-athletic extra-curricular offenses will be reported to the dean.
 Athletic-related incidents will be reported to the Athletic Director.
 Students will not threaten or cause another person to act against his/her will.
 All hazing and initiation practices are prohibited.

-Acts of hazing will be investigated.
-Students determined to have committed acts of hazing or intimidation will be handled on a caseby-case basis up to and including expulsion

-X. ID CARDS

-All students must possess a valid Reavis ID card and must be on their person while in attendance at Reavis High School.
+Offense: Acts of hazing will be investigated.
+Students determined to have committed acts of hazing or intimidation will be handled on a case-by-case basis up to and including expulsion X. ID CARDS All students must possess a valid Reavis ID card and must be on their person while in attendance at Reavis High School.
 Students must present the ID card upon request of any school employee.
-Each student will be issued a Reavis High School ID card and a school approved lanyard.
+Each student will be issued a Reavis High School ID card.
 This identification card will be used during the school day, as well as for admittance to all other after school activities.
 Failure to possess an ID properly may result in a referral to the Deans' Office.
 The student ID is also used as a meal debit card.
 A student without an ID is not prepared for school and will be addressed accordingly by the Deans' Office.
+Students are encouraged to take a photo of their ID to keep on their phone.
+Students who deface their ID, making their photo unrecognizable will be required to purchase a new ID.
 There will be \$5.00 charge for any student who loses their ID or does not provide it upon request from a Reavis staff member.
 New ID's can be obtained in the Chrome Depot office.
 ID cards are non- transferable.
 Failure to provide a current school year ID for lunch upon the third (3rd) offense will result in a \$5.00 charge to the student's school fees.

-Student may be issued a duplicate ID and/or assessed a \$5.00 charge at the Dean's discretion.
+Offense: Student may be issued a duplicate ID and/or assessed a \$5.00 charge at the Dean's discretion.
 Students will be able to purchase an ID through the Chrome Depot office.

-Y. ILLEGAL DRUGS.
-INTOXICATING BEVERAGES
+Y. ILLEGAL DRUGS, INTOXICATING BEVERAGES